DrCuis/Learning-Cuis/LayoutTour.md

 ````

 on the other hand sends #color: to the result of (ColoredBoxedMorph new), which is a new instance of a ColoredBoxedMorph.

-  Using a cascade with #yourself allows us to get the target receiver, the BoxedMorph, which is then the argument to #addMorph: message sent to our LayoutMorph.
+Using a cascade with #yourself allows us to get the target receiver, the BoxedMorph, which is then the argument to the #addMorph: message sent to our LayoutMorph.

 Whew!
 OK.
 No more shortcuts.
 But these two shortcuts, cascade and chain, are very useful.